Game of Phones: History of Erlang and Elixir

 In contrast to other languages, Erlang at the time had significant advantages in concurrency and availability guarantees.
 Let’s see where one can benefit from using Erlang:

-What is Erlang good for?
+What is Erlang used for?

 Anything that involves messaging and distributed/parallel computing is a good bet for Erlang.
 To see world-class companies that use Erlang, check out our examples of Erlang companies.